manassaloi/manassaloi.github.io/_posts/2020-06-24-good-report-bad-report.markdown

 8. A good report is an optimist.
 A bad report sees only problems.
 9. A good report is willing to take up more responsibilities.
 Grow.
 A bad report waits for their manager to come up with their career development plan.
 10. A good report sets up the meeting.
 They come up with the agenda, sets the direction, and aligns their manager on the outcome.
 A bad report waits for their manager to do everything instead of taking ownership.
-11. A good report adds tremendous value.
+11. A good report creates tremendous leverage for their manager.
 A bad report is a rent seeker.
 12. A good report learns from their mistakes, takes feedback well, and follows up on the feedback.
 A bad report focusses on the criticism part and not the learning opportunity from mistakes.
 13. A good report makes their manager look better than they are.
 A bad report causes constant worry and puts their managers on defense instead of offense.
 14. A good report stands up for what they believe in.
 They are not scared to speak up.
 A bad report does not have a backbone, constantly gossips, and plays the victim.